 Affixing the mattress to the bottom is the hardest part as the Velcro tabs want to attach to the wrong place when you slide them through the bottom.

-The Breeze earned a 2 of 10 for portability.
+The Breeze is not the most portable option you can purchase.
 This travel crib is the second heaviest one in the group with a folded carrying case weight of 22 lbs and 12 oz, if you add the bassinet, the weight becomes 23.9 lbs.
 This weight is heavier than many parents want to carry for very long and could make traveling with the Breeze difficult.
 It is the largest folded option measuring 12.1"H x 30.7"L x 12.2"W in the travel bag.
 Fitting the crib in the carry bag is hard, and there are no directions.
-The bassinet doesn't fit at all, so you'll end up with two things to carry instead of one which decrease transportability.
+The bassinet doesn't fit at all, so you'll end up with two things to carry instead of one which decreases transportability.
 The carry bag handles are long so you could sling it over your shoulder, but the weight will prohibit most parents from doing so.

-The Breeze earned a 5 of 10 for comfort.
+The Breeze offers average features for comfort.
 The Breeze has a standard one-inch mattress.
 It is polyurethane foam it is on the firm side and stiff compared to the competition.
 However, it doesn't compress as easily as some others, and it was more comfortable as a result.
 It is one of the easiest to get baby in and out of without discomfort to caregivers.

-The Breeze earned a 9 of 10 for quality.
+The Breeze is a top-quality choice with a price to match.
 The 4moms shines in the quality department with durable material and a sturdy frame.
 The mesh is very tight but scratchy, and the frame doesn't shake or move no matter where you push unlike most of the competition we tested.
 We didn't experience any issues related to quality, but at least one Amazon reviewer remarked that the bassinet began to sag after a few months of use.

-The Breeze earned a 1 of 10 for eco-health.
-4moms doesn't make any claims offer information on what their materials include.
-4moms makes the following claims "All of our 4moms products meet both the Consumer Product Safety Commission (CPSC) and Consumer Product Safety Improvement Act (CPSIA) requirements as is standard for all juvenile products sold in the U.S." However, this has nothing to do with flame retardants which are not legally required and have been proven harmful to baby's health.
+The Breeze doesn't appear to give much consideration to eco-health.
+4moms doesn't make any claims offering information on what their materials include, besides meeting both the Consumer Product Safety Commission (CPSC) and the Consumer Product Safety Improvement Act (CPSIA) requirements.
+However, this has nothing to do with flame retardants which are not legally required and have been proven harmful to the baby's health.
 The Center For Environmental Health (CEH) maintains a list of major brand manufacturers and their use of flame retardants.
 4moms is not on this list.